josemarluedke/initjs/README.md

 Also you can disable this feature if ypu don't need it, just set `false` to `respond_with` variable.

+**Important:** Initjs will take a look to see if is there a function for the view first of executing the respond_with, if so, it will initialize the view and not the respond_with configured action.

 ## Recomended directory structure